levbro14/SkysmartAnswers/README.md

 # About the program

-These are the answers to sky smart
+These are the answers to SkySmart

 ## Installation
 1) Download python.